-- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) make any payments authorised by the Board or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least one staff member and one Board member. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Board prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other Board member has access to the accounts and financial records of the Association.
+- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and the Association's certification by the Committee prior to the Association's submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that all other committee members have access to the accounts and financial records of the Association.

-Division 3-Election of Board members and tenure of office
+Division 3-Election of Committee members and tenure of office

-49 Who is eligible to be a Board member
+49 Who is eligible to be a Committee member

-A member is eligible to be elected or appointed as a Board member if the member-
+A member is eligible to be elected or appointed as a committee member if the member-